devspace-sh/devspace/docs/pages/charts/what-are-helm-charts.md

 </summary>
 Tiller is the server-side component of Helm which is responsible for instantiating releases within your Kubernetes namespace and for keeping track of different revisions of a release that you deploy over time.
 Tiller will likely be removed in the future because a lot of Helm users want Helm to become a client-only tool.

-Before deploying your application, DevSpace.cli will start a Tiller deployment within your Space which then deploys your application as defined in your Helm chart.
+Before deploying your application, DevSpace CLI will start a Tiller deployment within your Space which then deploys your application as defined in your Helm chart.
 You can actually see the tiller pod by running this kubectl command:
 ```bash
 kubectl get po -l name=tiller
 ```